Table of Content

 Sub 1 GHZ Regulations

-International and national regulations influence the designation of ISM and SRD bands.
 Organizations like the International Telecommunication Union (ITU) provide global frequency allocation guidelines.
-National regulatory bodies, like the Federal Communications Commission (FCC) in the U.S. and the European Telecommunications Standards Institute (ETSI) in Europe, implement these guidelines at a regional level.
+National regulatory bodies, like the Federal Communications Commission (FCC) in the U.S. and national spectrum authorities in Europe—such as Ofcom in the UK or ARCEP in France—implement these guidelines at a regional level.

 Before designating specific bands, technical studies evaluate the potential for interference, operational efficiency, and the technical requirements of devices that use the band.
 These studies inform decisions on power levels, duty cycles, and frequency allocations.